Love You to Pieces

-Love You to Pieces is the debut studio album by American heavy metal band Lizzy Borden, released on Metal Blade Records.
+Love You to Pieces is the debut studio album by American heavy metal band Lizzy Borden, released in 1985 by Metal Blade Records.
 The album would produce the song "American Metal" which would later be added to the Metal Blade Records 20th Anniversary box set.

 In 2001, the album was re-released by Metal Blade Records with bonus tracks and again on vinyl in 2018 before the release of the band's album My Midnight Things.